FutureHax/Toggle-Razer-Chroma-Visualizer/README.md

 5. Click on the "execute program" tab and set the value to the path of the .exe file
 6. Enjoy
 ### Method Two:
-1. Clone the repository using `git clone https://github.com/FutureHax/Toggle-Razer-Chroma-Visualizer`
+1. Clone the repository using `git clone https://github.com/JannesStroehlein/Toggle-Razer-Chroma-Visualizer`
 2. Open the Visual Studio Solution file (.sln) in Visual Studio (not Visual Studio Code)
 3. Set the Build Configuration the "Release"
 4. Hit `CTRL + B` to build the solution
-5. Now perform method 1 beginning at step 3
+5. Now perform method 1 from step 3
 6. Enjoy